 - As of August 28th, there are new cabinet ministers in the departments relating to the CGSB.
 Here is information about them and how to have meaningful interaction with them.
 Thank you, Jim Menzies!

-- Here is a list of links for all federal Liberal MP community events in Canada, by province and territory, for the month of August.
+- Here is a list of links for all federal Liberal MP community events in Canada, by province and territory.
 Thank you, Heather!

 - If writing to your Member of Parliament (MP), here is a sample letter.